-Competitors deliver dramatic readings of published poems or pieces of published works.
-Competitors will have a black binder to refer to, but most of their speech should be memorized (they should not be just reading from the binder, only referring to it).
+Competitors deliver dramatic topic of their choice, readings of published poems using logic and evidence or pieces of published works. to inform, not advocate.
+Competitors will have a black binder to refer to, but Visual aids should be most of their speech should used to enhance the be memorized (they should speech, but not distract not be just reading from the from the speech or be the binder, only referring to it). main focal point.
+All

-There will be a brief introduction to the piece near the beginning of the piece.
+There will be a brief introduction to the piece near verbally. the beginning of the piece.

-- Time: up to 7 minutes - Time violations should not place first (30 second grace period). - Students may not step away from performance spot - Entertaining, passionate, easy to follow - Your opinion on the topic should not influence the ranking.
+- Time: 6-7 minutes - Time violations (30 second grace period-7:30 can place first, 7:35 cannot) (deduct points for any significant deviation from optimal time frame). - Students may not step away from performance spot - Entertaining. passionate, easy to follow - Your opinion on the topic should not influence the ranking.